nodtvedt/qlik-sense-r-regression-extension/README.md

 The data extraction from the hypercube isn't very robust at the moment.
 If you send off millions of rows, you're unlikely to get the result you expect.
 See todo list.

+#Demo

+There's a simple [.qvf file in the demo folder](demo/R demo.qvf) in the repository, which includes a small dataset and a setup that runs a three factor regression.

 #To do